qiime2/docs/source/tutorials/filtering.rst

 Metadata-based filtering
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Metadata-based filtering is similar to index-based filtering, except that the list of indices to keep is determined based on metadata rather than being provided by the user directly.
-This is achieved using the ``--p-where`` parameter in combination with the ``--m-sample-metadata-file`` or ``--m-feature-metadata-file`` parameter.
+This is achieved using the ``--p-where`` parameter in combination with the ``--m-metadata-file`` parameter.
 The user provides a description of the samples that should be retained based on their metadata using ``--p-where``, where the syntax for this description is the SQLite `WHERE-clause <https://en.wikipedia.org/wiki/Where_(SQL)>`_ syntax.

 For example, filtering the table to contain only samples from subject 1 is performed as follows.
 Here, the ``--p-where`` parameter is specifying that we want to retain all of the samples whose ``Subject`` is ``subject-1`` in ``sample-metadata.tsv``.
 Note that the value ``subject-1`` must be enclosed in single quotes.

 .. command-block::
    qiime feature-table filter-samples \
      --i-table table.qza \
-     --m-sample-metadata-file sample-metadata.tsv \
+     --m-metadata-file sample-metadata.tsv \
      --p-where "Subject='subject-1'" \
      --o-filtered-table subject-1-filtered-table.qza